Finally getting around working on your poetry, memoir or nonfiction book?

-From 2019, I’ll be taking on mentoring: one-to-one writing and poetry teaching over SKYPE.
-I’ve gained a huge amount from having a mentor look at my work and talk me through how I could develop it so I’m passionate about working with others myself.
+I run one-to-one writing and poetry teaching over SKYPE/Facetime/Zoom/Whats App etc. I’ve gained a huge amount from having a mentor look at my work and talk me through how I could develop it so I’m passionate about helping others myself.

 Sessions will help boost craft, focus on goals, develop a writing practice and reinvigorate passion for how wonderful writing can be.
 Contact me if you want to book a session.
 Here’s what one of those I’ve taught had to say: